 As demand continued to rise, tailors, clothiers, and costumers multiplied as upper-class European fashion followed the craze of Orientalism.
 Clients wanted the draping flowy robes and turbans made from tulle-bi-telli.
 The Art Deco art movement was also influential in the popularity of tulle-bi-telli as clothing made from heavy draping textiles were popular.

-The textile was often used as a Shawl or it was made into costumes, traditional dresses, and even wedding gowns.
+The textile was often used as a shawl or it was made into costumes, traditional dresses, and even wedding gowns.
 The textile was popular in Egyptian culture too, not only in belly-dancing costumes but in wedding ceremonies.
-For example, in the Saidi region, brides often received a tulle-bi-telli Shawl as a gift from either her own or the groom’s family to be fashioned into a veil or a traditional dress known as the galabeya/jalabeya.
+For example, in the Saidi region, brides often received a tulle-bi-telli shawl as a gift from either her own or the groom’s family to be fashioned into a veil or a traditional dress known as the galabeya/jalabeya.

 Tahia Carioca wearing tulle bi telli